-"Physiological and behavioural factors in musicians’ performance tempo" by Shannon E. Wright and Caroline Palmer was published in Frontiers in Human Neuroscience.
+"Physiological and behavioural factors in musicians’ performance tempo" was published in Frontiers in Human Neuroscience.

 Stress affects our motivation to do difficult tasks

-"Acute Psychosocial Stress Increases Cognitive-Effort Avoidance" by Mario Bogdanov et al. was published in Psychological Science.
+"Acute Psychosocial Stress Increases Cognitive-Effort Avoidance" was published in Psychological Science.

 More cost-effective and accessible COVID-19 vaccines

-New possibilities for producing more efficient, globally accessible, and pandemic-ready vaccines may exist thanks to the work of a McGill-led research team headed by Amine A. Kamen, Full Professor in the Department of Bioengineering.
+New possibilities for producing more efficient, globally accessible, and pandemic-ready vaccines may exist thanks to the work of a McGill-led research team headed by Amine A. Kamen, a Professor in the Department of Bioengineering.
 The Vero cell line is considered one of the most effective viral vaccines manufacturing platform for infectious diseases such as MERS-CoV, SARS-CoV and more recently SARS-CoV-2.
 Over the course of the pandemic, it has emerged as an important discovery and screening tool to support SARS-CoV-2 isolation and replication, viral vaccine production and identification of potential drug targets.
 However, the productivity of Vero cells has been limited by the lack of a reference genome.
 With restricted understanding of host–virus interactions, the full characterization of the Vero cell line has remained incomplete until now.
-By advanced de novo sequencing and further decoding prior published genomic data highlighting the mechanisms at play during virus growth inside the cells, the researchers believe that it may be possible to speed up the production of new vaccines against emerging and reemerging infectious diseases.
+The researchers believe that it may be possible to speed up the production of new vaccines against emerging and reemerging infectious diseases, by advanced de novo sequencing and further decoding prior published genomic data highlighting the mechanisms at play during virus growth inside the cells.

-"Haplotype-resolved de novo assembly of the Vero cell line genome" by Marie-Angelique Sene et al. was published in NJP Vaccines.
+"Haplotype-resolved de novo assembly of the Vero cell line genome" was published in npj Vaccines.